Roaring Twenties Fast

 Zach Meerkreebs, Asbury Outpouring

-Ken Harrison, Promise Keepers
+Ken Harrison, former President of Promise Keepers

 Gary Wilkerson, World Challenge